How much do you value your privacy?

 This post in monero’s subreddit was a fantastic example of that:

 That one thread summed up the feelings behind much of 2017’s cryptocurrency bull run.

 On the one side, you had people who did their research.
 All of it.
 They read the whitepapers, they looked into the history, they researched the philosophy and ideals.
 They are probably coders to some extent themselves.
 They backed projects they believed in and become a big part of their community.

 On the other, you had the people they looked down on: the FOMOers.
 These people saw a crypto shooting up on coinmarketcap.
 They remembered the ungodly gains made by Ether, OMG, NEO etc and wanted in.

 They didn’t do any research – why would they need to?
 It’s clearly heading for the moon! – dumped their last hypecoin and bought into this rising star.

 Outside of professional investors (few, but growing) crypto – I’ll call them enthusiasts – essentially settle into one of those two camps.
 Maybe not as extreme as those caricatures.
 But most will resemble one camp more than the other.

 This time around it will be interesting to see if things go the same way, or if people will come into it all with a little more wisdom and a little more scepticism.

 But back to today and the topic at hand.
-How is Monero “much different” from bitcoin, and what makes it so special?
+Is Monero the best privacy coin?